Experimental drug cocktail targets tough childhood cancers in adults

 Summary

-This early-phase study tested a combination of two drugs, olaparib and temozolomide, in 49 adults with Ewing sarcoma or rhabdomyosarcoma that had come back or spread after standard chemotherapy.
-The goal was to find the safest dose and see if the combo could shrink tumors.
-While not a cure, the approach aims to control the disease by blocking cancer cells' ability to repair their DNA.
+This study tested a combination of two drugs, olaparib and temozolomide (with or without irinotecan), in 49 adults with Ewing sarcoma or rhabdomyosarcoma that had come back or spread after standard chemotherapy.
+The main goal was to find the safest dose and see if the combo could shrink tumors.
+The drugs work by blocking cancer cells' ability to repair their DNA, making them more likely to die.
+This was an early-phase trial focused on safety, not a cure.

 Disclaimer Read more